Diseases and pests identification

 Zea mays - Maize

-Explore observations of diseased plants
+Explore observations of plants with diseases

 Whether you are looking to identify a problem or learn more about plant health, this growing collection of annotated images will help you recognize and compare visible signs of plant stress.

-Identify plants with diseases or pests
+Identify plants affected by diseases or pests

-By uploading a photo that clearly shows symptoms—such as spots, wilting, discoloration, or the presence of insects—Pl@ntNet will analyze the image and suggest possible causes.
+By uploading a photo that clearly shows symptoms - such as spots, wilting, discoloration, or the presence of insects - Pl@ntNet will analyze the image and suggest possible causes.
 These suggestions are based on visual similarities with verified cases in our database and are intended to help you quickly understand what may be affecting the plant.

 Annotate existing plant observations with diseases